-Dysentery is an intestinal inflammation, especially in the colon, which can lead to severe diarrhea with mucus or blood in the stool.
+Dysentery is an intestinal inflammation, especially in the colon, leading to severe diarrhea with mucus or blood in the stool.

 Patients usually experience mild to severe stomach aches or abdominal cramps.
 In some cases, dysentery that is not treated can be fatal, especially if the infected person can not replace the lost fluids quickly enough.